deepseek-ai-chat/deepseek-chrome/README.md

 - **Context Retention** – Remembers previous interactions for more relevant responses.
 - **Multi-Tasking** – DeepSeek can handle multiple types of queries at once.
-- **Customizability** – Tailor AI settings to match your specific needs and work habits.
+- **Customizability** – Tailor settings to match your specific needs and work habits.
 - **Real-Time Performance** – Provides responses in milliseconds, keeping your workflow smooth.

 DeepSeek AI isn’t just a chatbot – **it’s a comprehensive AI-powered assistant** designed for **maximum efficiency and productivity**.